 Tip #4: Conduct research to educate yourself

 - In this age of the Internet, we are better equipped than ever before to research information to prepare us for doctor visits.
 Be careful not to make conclusions, however.
 Just because several of your symptoms match a particular disorder or illness, don’t self diagnose.
-But use the information to document your relevant ailments so you can make the most of your doctor visit.
+But use the information to document relevant symptoms so you can make the most of your doctor visit.
 Doctors are trained to filter based on their extensive training that most patients don’t have.
 Your research can help you prepare important questions.

 Tip #5: Send a letter in advance

-Tip #7: Take notes during your appointment (or record it)
+Tip #6: Take notes during your appointment (or record it)

-Tip #8: Four ears can be better than two
+Tip #7: Four ears can be better than two

 - Have memory or concentration issues?
 Bring someone you trust with you to help with notes or real-time questions – especially someone who has been following your medical issues.
 They may think of questions that help take advantage of the time with the medical practitioner.
 How many times have we left the exam room and then suddenly thought of five more questions?
 Happens to me all the time.

-If these helped you, the Afterword of “Brain Wreck” provide further guidance on advocating for yourself.
+If these helped you, the Afterword of Brain Wreck provides further guidance on advocating for yourself.

-Copyright Majamo Publishing, LLC 2013.
+Copyright Majamo Publishing, LLC 2014.
 All rights reserved.